Geometric presentations of Lie groups and their Dehn functions: Introduction

 \begin{thmm}[Abels] Let $G$ be a standard solvable group over a $p$-adic field.
 Then $G$ is compactly presented if and only if it satisfies none of the non-Archimedean obstructions. \end{thmm}

 Let us split Theorem \ref{main} into several independent statements.
 The first two provide lower bounds and the last two provide upper bounds on the Dehn function.

 \begin{iithm} Let $G$ be a standard solvable or real triangulable group.
-If $G$ satisfies the SOL (resp.\ non-Archimedean SOL) obstruction, then $G$ has an at least exponential Dehn function (resp.\ is not compactly presented). \end{iithm} We provide a unified proof of these two statements in Section \ref{s_not}.
+If $G$ satisfies the SOL (resp.\ non-Archimedean SOL) obstruction, then $G$ has an at least exponential Dehn function (resp.\ is not compactly presented). \end{iithm} We provide a unified proof of both assertions of Theorem \ref{thmi_sol} in Section \ref{s_not}.
 Note that the non-Archimedean case is essentially contained in the ``only if" (easier) part of Abels' theorem above, itself inspired by previous work of Bieri-Strebel, notably \cite[Theorem A]{BiS}.
-Part of the proof consists in estimating the size of loops in the groups of SOL type, where our proof is inspired by the original case of the real SOL, due to Thurston \cite{ECHLPT}, which uses integration of a well-chosen differential form.
+Part of the proof consists in estimating the size of loops in the groups of SOL type, where our proof is inspired by the original case of the real 3-dimensional SOL group, due to Thurston \cite{ECHLPT}, which uses integration of a well-chosen differential form.
 Our method in Section \ref{s_not} is based on a discretization of this argument, leading to both a simplification and a generalization of the argument.

 \begin{iithm} Let $G$ be a standard solvable or real triangulable group.
 If $G$ satisfies the 2-homological (resp.\ non-Archimedean 2-homological) obstruction, then $G$ has an at least exponential Dehn function (resp.\ is not compactly presented). \end{iithm} The case of standard solvable groups reduces, after a minor reduction, to a simple and classical central extension argument, see \S\ref{s_ce}.
 The case of real triangulable groups is considerably more difficult; in the absence of splitting of the exponential radical, we construct an ``exponentially distorted hypercentral extension".
 This is done in Section \ref{s_cent}.